Definite fillings of lens spaces: Introduction

+is a $b_2$-minimal negative-definite filling.
+In particular, the two vertices of weight $-2$ are adjacent and so do not induce a subgraph of type \ref{it:2-2}.
+On the other hand, the plumbing

+is not a $b_2$-minimal negative-definite filling because it contains an induced subgraph of type \ref{it:2-2}. \end{rem}

+\begin{rem} If a smooth 4-manifold $X$ contains a smooth embedded submanifold of the form $X(p^2,pq-1)$ for $p,q$ relatively prime, then one can perform a \emph{generalized rational blow-down} to reduce $b_2(X)$ \cite{Park97blowdown}.
+Since the manifolds $X(4,1)$, $X(9,2)$, $X(16,3)$, and $X(64,23)$ appearing in Theorem~\ref{thm:main}\ref{it:submanifold} are all of this form, Theorem~\ref{thm:main} implies that if $\natural_i X(p_i,q_i)$ is not a $b_2$-minimal negative-definite filling, then it admits a generalized rational blow-down.
+Thus Theorem~\ref{thm:main} shows that $\natural_i X(p_i,q_i)$ is a $b_2$-minimal negative-definite filling if and only if it does not admit any generalized rational blow-down. \end{rem}

-\begin{rem} The list provided by Theorem~\ref{thm:main}\ref{it:combinatorial} is the unique minimal list of forbidden configurations guaranteeing minimality of the canonical negative-definite plumbing.
+\begin{rem} The list provided by Theorem~\ref{thm:main}\ref{it:combinatorial} is the unique minimal list of forbidden configurations guaranteeing that canonical negative-definite plumbing is a $b_2$-minimal negative-definite filling.
 Firstly none of the configurations in the list are redundant, since no configuration on the list is contained in another one on the list.
-Furthermore all the graphs in Theorem~\ref{thm:main}\ref{it:combinatorial} must be included on any such list of forbidden configurations, since all their proper subplumbings are themselves minimal.\end{rem}
+Furthermore all the graphs in Theorem~\ref{thm:main}\ref{it:combinatorial} must be included on any such list of forbidden configurations, since all their proper subplumbings are themselves $b_2$-minimal negative-definite fillings.\end{rem}